Sacagawea

-Sacagawea (/ˌsækədʒəˈwiːə/ SAK-ə-jə-WEE-ə or /səˌkɒɡəˈweɪə/ sə-KOG-ə-WAY-ə; also spelled Sakakawea or Sacajawea; May c.
-1788 – December 20, 1812) was a Lemhi Shoshone or Hidatsa woman who, in her teens, helped the Lewis and Clark Expedition in achieving their chartered mission objectives by exploring the Louisiana Territory.
+Sacagawea (/ˌsækədʒəˈwiːə/ SAK-ə-jə-WEE-ə or /səˌkɑːɡəˈweɪə/ sə-KAH-gə-WAY-ə; also spelled Sakakawea or Sacajawea; c.
+May 1788 – December 20, 1812) was a Lemhi Shoshone or Hidatsa woman who, in her teens, helped the Lewis and Clark Expedition in achieving their chartered mission objectives by exploring the Louisiana Territory.
 Sacagawea traveled with the expedition thousands of miles from North Dakota to the Pacific Ocean, helping to establish cultural contacts with Native American people and contributing to the expedition's knowledge of natural history in different regions.

 The National American Woman Suffrage Association of the early 20th century adopted Sacagawea as a symbol of women's worth and independence, erecting several statues and plaques in her memory, and doing much to recount her accomplishments.

 Early life

 Reliable historical information about Sacagawea is very limited.

 According to Toussaint Charbonneau, her husband, she was born c.
 1788 into the Agaidika ('Salmon Eater', aka Lemhi Shoshone) tribe near present-day Salmon, Idaho.
 This is near the continental divide at the present-day Idaho-Montana border.
 In 1800, when she was about 12 years old, Sacagawea and several other children were taken captive by a group of Hidatsa in a raid that resulted in the deaths of several Shoshone: four men, four women, and several boys.
 She was held captive at a Hidatsa village near present-day Washburn, North Dakota.
 She disclosed to Lewis and other expedition members that four Shoshone men and some boys were killed in the battle, and she was taken captive with other women and boys.
 Her captors were "Gos Vauntos Indians," which some historians attribute to the Hidatsa.

 According to an alternative theory presented in the Sacagawea Project Board's 2021 book Our Story of Eagle Woman, Sacagawea was born as a member of the Hidatsa tribe, and was possibly abducted by the Shoshone (rather than the reverse, as in Charbonneau's telling) before returning to her tribe.
 The authors cite a 1923 oral history told by a man who claimed to be her grandson, Bulls Eye, that was supported by contemporary elders in the tribe.
 The Sacagawea Project Board conducted DNA testing that they say shows a genetic link between Hidatsa descended from Cedar Woman, who was said to be Sacagawea's daughter (born after her supposed death in 1812), and French Canadians with the name Charbonneau.

-At about age 13, she was sold into a non-consensual marriage to Charbonneau, a Quebecois trapper.
-He had also bought another young Shoshone girl, known as Otter Woman, for a wife.
+At about age 13, she was granted into what was then a Native American custom at the time, a non-consensual marriage to Charbonneau, a Quebecois trapper.
+He had also been associated with another young Shoshone girl, known as Otter Woman, for a wife.
 Charbonneau was variously reported to have purchased both girls from the Hidatsa, or to have won Sacagawea while gambling.